Push API v1 (Accommodations) User Guide

 Format: number as string

-status When changes to the status are made.
-Array containing zero, one or multiple status updates for the accommodation.
+status When changes to the status are present.
+Array containing one or multiple status updates for the accommodation.

 date Always The date for which the update is applicable.